vechema/about-jo/README.md

 ## To Run
 `gatsby develop`

 localhost:8000

 ## TODO
 * Broken
   * Title
+  * If refresh on practical or theoretical page, underline in nav is missing
 * About
-  * Jo Egner, software engineer
+  * Jo Egner, software engineer, hotel art vs mona lisa if I can make it not sound terrible
   * Site uses Gatsby so GraphQL & React
   * Hobbies - coding, baking, video games, knit & crochet
 * Practical